windsormorris/wm-website/site/index.md

 **Saturday 27th - Sunday 28th September**
 : Team weekend away in and around Sheffield, dancing at [The Morris Federation's Day of Dance and AGM](https://www.morrisfed.org.uk/event/morris-federation-day-of-dance-and-agm-2025/)

+<small>Errors and ommissions excepted!
+All times and events subject to weather conditions and, perhaps, to change at short notice.
+If you are planning to make a trip to see us (thank you!), please consider [contacting us](contact-us/) for the latest arrangements.</small>

 ---